 Investment properties were valued at fair value by CBRE Limited, Chartered Surveyors.
 Investment properties comprise mainly car parks, third party occupied facilities and airside assets.
-The investment property valuation as at 31 December 2020 resulted in a loss of £10,465k (2019: £579k gain)
+The investment property valuation as at 31 December 2021 resulted in a loss of £412k (2020: £10,465k loss).